gengstrand/clojure-news-feed/client/ml/README.md

 http://glennengstrand.info/software/architecture/msa/ml

+The ml.ipynb file is a Jupyter notebook for the scikit-learn programs.

 ## Extract, Transform, and Load

 The etl folder contains scripts used to extract the performance data from elasticsearch, convert it to a format that is more appropriate for machine learning algorithms, and write aggregated CSV files for throughput and latency.